 - 1. Establish the Responsibility of the Charter School

-- 2. Identify the Grounds for Suspension and Expulsion of Students
+- 2. Identify the Grounds for Suspension, Expulsion, and Involuntary Removal of Students

 - 3. Identify Enumerated Offenses

 - 4. Outline Suspension Procedures

 - 5. Outline the Authority to Expel

 - 6. Outline Expulsion Procedures

 - 7. Outline Special Procedures for Expulsion Hearings Involving Sexual Assault or Battery Offenses

 - 8. Identify the Record of Hearing

 - 9. Identify the Presentation of Evidence

 - 10. Outline the Written Notice to Expel

 - 11. Outline the Maintenance of Disciplinary Records

 - 12. Outline Expelled Students/Alternative Education

 - 13. Outline Rehabilitation Plans

 - 14. Outline the Readmission Process

-- 1. Responsibility of the Charter School: When the policy is violated, it may be necessary to suspend or expel a student from the Charter School.
-This policy shall serve as the Charter School's policy and procedures for student suspension and expulsion and it may be amended from time to time without the need to amend the charter so long as the amendments comport with legal requirements.
-Charter School staff shall enforce disciplinary rules and procedures fairly and consistently among all students.
-This Policy and its Procedures will be printed and distributed as part of the Parent-Student Handbook and will clearly describe discipline expectations.
+Responsibility of the Charter School: Consistent with this policy, it may be necessary to suspend or expel a student from the Charter School.
+This shall serve as the Charter School's policy and procedures for student suspension, expulsion, and involuntary removal, and it may be amended from time to time without the need to seek material revision of the charter so long as the amendments comport with legal requirements.
+Charter School staff shall enforce disciplinary policies and procedures fairly and consistently among all students.
+This Policy and its Procedures will be printed and distributed annually as part of the Parent-Student Handbook which will clearly describe discipline expectations.

 Corporal punishment shall not be used as a disciplinary measure against any student.
 Corporal punishment includes the willful infliction of or willfully causing the infliction of physical pain on a student.
-For purposes of the Policy, corporal punishment does not include an employee's use of force that is reasonable and necessary to protect the employee,

-students, staff, or other persons or to prevent damage to school property.
+For purposes of this Policy, corporal punishment does not include an employee's use of force that is reasonable and necessary to protect the employee, students, staff, or other persons or to prevent damage to school property.

 A student has the right to be free from the use of seclusion and behavioral restraints of any form imposed as a means of coercion, discipline, convenience, or retaliation by staff.
-This right includes, but is not limited to, the right to be free from the use of a drug administered to the student in order to control the student's behavior or to restrict the student's freedom of movement, if that drug is not a standard treatment for the student's medical or psychiatric condition.
+This right includes but is not limited to, the right to be free from the use of a drug administered to the student in order to control the student's behavior or to restrict the student's freedom of movement, if that drug is not a standard treatment for the student's medical or psychiatric condition.
 School staff may use seclusion or a behavior restraint only to control behavior that poses a clear and present danger of serious physical harm to the pupil or others that cannot be immediately prevented by a response that is less restrictive.
 School staff shall avoid, whenever possible, the use of seclusion or behavioral restraint techniques.